Zinga, Lobaye

 Zinga is a town on the Oubangui River in the Central African Republic.
 The town stretches roughly 1 km long and 300 m wide.
 It is known for its wooden buildings and as a ferry port, from which boats sail to Bangui and Brazzaville.

+History

-The town's French colonial history is exemplified by the remnants of a 6 km long railway that was built in the 1920s, connecting Zinga and Mongo.
-It was added to the UNESCO World Heritage Tentative List on April 11, 2006 in the Cultural category.
+France seized Zinga from Germany on 8 August 1914.
+In the 1920s, the French colonial government built a 6 KM railway line linking Zinga and Mongo.
+However, the railway stopped operating in 1960.
+The former railway was added to the UNESCO World Heritage Tentative List on April 11, 2006 in the Cultural category.